SkoolNotes/Taproot/2020MATH530/KBe20math530flo10.md

 # Linear Dependence
 - When one of the vectors provides no "new information" aka can be constructed by a linear combination of vectors you already had
 - It's a property of a set of vectors, not just one vector.
 A single vector is always linearly independent on its own, because there's nothing else to depend on.
+- The span of the zero vector $(0)$ is linearly dependent on itself, and you already don't really get anything.
+So we usually talk about it as a span of no vectors $()$

 ---